openl2m/openl2m/docs/introduction.rst

 OpenL2M can use a variety device communications methods to accomplish all of its regular tasks.
 As of v2.0, there is an extensible API that allows for a variety of methods to be used to communicate with devices.
-At present, SNMP and SSH are supported, and Napalm support is on the roadmap.
+At present, SNMP and SSH (via Netmiko) are supported.
+Napalm support is implemented as an example of the new API.

 **Features**